chromonav/javaschoolwork/README.md

 # School Work
-Simple, basic work that is told to be done in college :)
+Assignment and schoolwork done in coolege practicals :)